-Pink Announces ‘Hurts 2B Human’ Tracklisting And Collaboration With Khalid
+Pink Announces ‘Hurts 2B Human’ Track Listing And Collaboration With Khalid

 Throughout her career, Pink has picked up some huge awards.
 She won her first Grammy Award in 2002 and has picked up two more since then.
 She has two MTV Europe Music Awards and seven MTV Video Music Awards, one from when she was honored with the Michael Jackson Video Vanguard Award in 2017.

-The new album will be released on April 26 and the Official Charts have reported the tracklisting:
+The new album will be released on April 26, and the publication Official Charts has reported the track listing:

 1. Hustle